mysrejourney/mkdocs/docs/css/cascade-priority.md

 </body>
 </html>
 ```

-In the above example, there are 3 rules applied in list # 1 component.
-Out of these 3 rules, Attribute (draggable) takes high priority.
-Hence, it is displaying in yellow color.
+In the above example, there are three rules applied in the list # 1 component.
+Out of these three rules, Attribute (draggable) takes high priority.
+Hence, it is displayed in yellow color.

 ![specificity_attribute](../assets/specificity_attribute.jpg)